 ‘The Anxiety of Variety: Knowledge and Experience in Montaigne, Burton, and Bacon’, in Fictions of Knowledge: Fact, Evidence, Doubt, ed.
 Yota Batsaki, Subha Mukherji, and Jan-Melissa Schramm (Basingstoke: Palgrave Macmillan, 2011), 110-30.

 ‘Geoffrey Hill’s Conversions’, in Geoffrey Hill and His Contexts, ed.
 Piers Pennington and Matthew Sperling (Oxford: Peter Lang, 2011), 61-80.

-‘A Likely Story: Plato’s Timaeus in The Garden of Cyrus’, in Sir Thomas Browne: The World Proposed, eds.
-Reid Barbour and Claire Preston (Oxford, 2008), 242-57.
+‘A Likely Story: Plato’s Timaeus in the Garden of Cyrus’, in Reid Barbour and Claire Preston (eds.), Sir Thomas Browne: The World Proposed (Oxford: Oxford University Press, 2008), 242-57.

-‘Thomas Browne’, ‘Robert Boyle', and 'William Harvey’, in The Blackwell Companion to Renaissance Literature, eds Alan Stewart, Rebecca Lemon, Nicholas McDowell, and Jennifer Richards (Oxford, 2011)
+‘Thomas Browne’, ‘Robert Boyle’, ‘William Harvey’, in The Blackwell Encyclopaedia of Renaissance Literature, eds.
+Alan Stewart, Rebecca Lemon, Nicholas McDowell, and Jennifer Richards (Oxford: Blackwell, 2011).

 ‘In My Opinion, Having Read These Things’, review of Geoffrey Hill, Collected Critical Writings, in PN Review 191 36/3 (2010), 18-21.